 - Death certificate (should be a certified death certificate if the death benefit is greater than $100,000, which can be provided by a funeral director)

-MetLife continues to offer group life insurance coverage through employers, however, the terms of this change according to the company you work for.
-Through workplaces, MetLife provides:
+MetLife still offers group life insurance plans; however, the cost of your life insurance will vary according to the company you work for.

 - Group universal life insurance